Prototype991/GachaBot/README.md

 What Is GachaBot?

-GachaBot is a Bot for automation on the bot dicord (Gachapon)
+GachaBot is an Automation Bot from the bot on dicord (Gachapon)